You’re reading about it, so clearly you’re interested in property investing.

 A solid investment property plan is all about good debt that works for you.

-Find a good mortgage broker to look at your finances and work out what you can and can’t do, and this will help you to greatly minimise your risk.
+Speak with a property strategist who can look at your finances and work out what you can and can’t do, and this will help you to greatly minimise your risk.

 If you’re worried about the investors who don’t do well out of property – and the truth is, there are a lot of them – I can tell the reason.